- Class: Aves (Birds)

 The magnificent thunderbird.
 California condors are one of the largest flying birds.
 They are known for their enormous black wings, extraordinary eyesight, and an inquisitive and engaging intelligence.
-At one time there were thousands of California condors in the wild across the western United States and into Mexico.
+At one time there were thousands of California condors across the western United States and into Mexico.
 Fossil records indicate that these birds once inhabited present-day Florida and New York as well.
-North American tribes have great respect for the condor and see it as a symbol of power.
+Indigenous tribes in North America have great respect for the condor and see it as a symbol of power.
 Some call it the thunderbird because they believe the bird brings thunder to the skies with the beating of its huge wings.
 It can be distinguished in flight from other vultures by the large, triangular white patch under each wing.

 When in flight, California condors are a sight to behold.
 That’s when their impressive wings are shown in all their glory revealing that distinctive white patch.
 The structure of condor wings and the placement of the feathers allow these large birds to soar.
 Condors catch thermal air currents that rise up as the sun heats the ground, and with those huge wings they can stay aloft for hours, soaring through the skies as they scan the fields below.
 They can reach flying speeds of up to 55 miles per hour (88 kilometers per hour), and they can fly to altitudes of 15,000 feet (4,600 meters).